explaingit

 TLDR

-Centralized state management for JavaScript apps.
-Redux keeps all your app's data in one place and enforces strict rules about how it changes, making data flow predictable and easy to debug.
+Redux is a JavaScript library that keeps all your app's data in one central place and enforces strict rules about how it changes, making complex apps with shared data easier to understand, trace, and debug.

 Mindmap